TreeDGS: Aerial Gaussian Splatting for Distant DBH Measurement

-We introduce TreeDGS: an aerial reconstruction pipeline that uses 3D Gaussian Splatting as a measurement-oriented scene representation for estimating DBH from commodity UAV RGB imagery under pixel- and view-limited trunk observations.
+We introduce a method---TreeDGS---that directly measures DBH from above-canopy UAV RGB imagery from a 3D Gaussian splatting scene reconstruction under pixel- and view-limited trunk observations.
 Starting from standard SfM camera poses and an MVS initialization, we optimize a RaDe-GS model~\cite{zhang2024rade} to obtain a continuous Gaussian field whose covariances and opacities are refined by multi-view photometric consistency.
 Then, we extract a dense point set using depth-aware cumulative-opacity integration, retaining samples whose accumulated opacity indicates a reliably occupied surface under a fixed threshold.
-To mitigate spurious samples from foliage and partial occlusions, we compute a per-point multi-view opacity support score as a reliability signal and retain trunk-isolated points via 3D semantic segmentation.
-Finally, we estimate DBH with opacity-weighted, slice-wise circle fitting, yielding diameter estimates even when the trunk is only weakly observed in individual images.

-Our contributions are summarized as follows: \begin{itemize} \item We present TreeDGS, a method that directly reconstructs and measures DBH from above-canopy UAV RGB imagery by using a 3D Gaussian Splatting scene representation in a pixel-limited regime. \item We introduce a depth- and opacity-aware point extraction procedure based on RaDe-GS that densifies the Gaussian field into a surface-consistent point set and attaches a multi-view opacity support score, enabling reliability-weighted geometric fitting. \item We demonstrate real-world, field-validated performance in a managed loblolly pine forest with dense understory and varied growth patterns (10 plots), achieving 4.79\,cm RMSE (\(\sim\)2.6 pixels at our GSD) against ground-truth tape DBH and outperforming an ultra-high-resolution UAV LiDAR baseline by 39.4\% in RMSE. \end{itemize}
+To~mitigate spurious samples from foliage and partial occlusions, we compute a per-point multi-view opacity support score as a reliability signal and retain trunk-isolated points via 3D semantic segmentation.
+Finally, we estimate DBH with opacity-weighted, slice-wise circle fitting, yielding stable diameter estimates even when the trunk is only weakly observed in individual~images.
+We demonstrate real-world, field-validated performance in a managed loblolly pine forest with dense understory and varied growth patterns (10 plots), achieving 4.79\,cm RMSE (\(\sim\)2.6 pixels at our GSD) against ground-truth tape DBH and outperforming an ultra-high-resolution UAV LiDAR baseline by {37.5}\% in RMSE.